How to travel from BAYREUTH to MALYN?

 Bayreuth Germany - Buses to and from Bayreuth

 Bayreuth, whose history is harmoniously threaded with themes of classical music, beer, but also numerous love stories of local aristocrats and members of the imperial family, can confidently be considered one of the most underrated tourist destinations across our western border.
 The city is primarily famous for its Margrave Opera House and Maisel's Weisse brewery, and its varied architecture can impress even art history laymen.
 Bayreuth gets louder with famous events: The Piano Festival, the Maisel's Brothers Wheat Beer Festival, the Franconian Wine Festival and the Bayreuther Jazz-November festival.
-On the side of the city's assets, we should also add the convenient accessibility of Sinbad buses.
-Whether you're heading here to taste a refreshing beer, follow the trail of Richard Wagner, listen to an opera concert or have fun at one of the local festivals, you can be sure that Sindbad buses will get you to your destination in comfort.
+On the side of the city's perks, you should also add the convenient bus access Sindbad.
+Whether you're heading here to taste a refreshing beer, follow Richard Wagner's trail, listen to an opera concert or have fun at one of the local festivals, you can be sure that the buses of Sindbad will get you to your destination in comfort.
 A trip aboard a modern coach passes faster than you might think.
 We offer coach tickets for transfers to and from Bayreuth, connecting this city with more than 220 destinations in various regions of Poland.
 Our buses stop at the main train station in Bayreuth, a place regarded as the most important interchange.
 From here you can easily reach major tourist attractions, tourist information and accommodation facilities.

 Bayreuth, whose history is harmoniously threaded with themes of classical music, beer, but also numerous love stories of local aristocrats and members of the imperial family, can confidently be considered one of the most underrated tourist destinations across our western border.
 The city is primarily famous for its Margrave Opera House and Maisel's Weisse brewery, and its varied architecture can impress even art history laymen.
 Bayreuth gets louder with famous events: The Piano Festival, the Maisel's Brothers Wheat Beer Festival, the Franconian Wine Festival and the Bayreuther Jazz-November festival.
-On the side of the city's assets, we should also add the convenient accessibility of Sinbad buses.
-Whether you're heading here to taste a refreshing beer, follow the trail of Richard Wagner, listen to an opera concert or have fun at one of the local festivals, you can be sure that Sindbad buses will get you to your destination in comfort.
+On the side of the city's perks, you should also add the convenient bus access Sindbad.
+Whether you're heading here to taste a refreshing beer, follow Richard Wagner's trail, listen to an opera concert or have fun at one of the local festivals, you can be sure that the buses of Sindbad will get you to your destination in comfort.
 A trip aboard a modern coach passes faster than you might think.
 We offer coach tickets for transfers to and from Bayreuth, connecting this city with more than 220 destinations in various regions of Poland.
 Our buses stop at the main train station in Bayreuth, a place regarded as the most important interchange.
 From here you can easily reach major tourist attractions, tourist information and accommodation facilities.

 MALYN